Awards and Travel Grants

 ANZSBT Young Investigator Award

-The ANZSBT Council will award an inaugural prize for the best oral or poster abstract with a transfusion focus presented at the meeting by a young investigator.
+The ANZSBT Council will award a prize for the best oral or poster abstract with a transfusion focus presented at the meeting by a young investigator.
 To be eligible you must be 35 years or less on the last day of the meeting (1/11/17).
 For abstracts submitted by more than one author/group, you have to have been the primary researcher/author to be eligible.
 You do not have to be a member of ANZSBT to be eligible.

 ANZSBT Poster Prize